wwarthen/RomWBW/Source/Doc/SystemGuide.md

 If the diagnosis level is set to display the diagnosis information, then memory address, register dump and error code is displayed.
-A key differance with the PANIC error is that execution may be continued.
+A key difference with the PANIC error is that execution may be continued.

 Example error message: